SWeL-EDI/swel-edi.github.io/README.md

 ## Deployment
 The website is deployed on [GitHub](https://github.com/) using [Jekyll](https://jekyllrb.com/).

+The automated deployment is done using the [jekyll-action-ts](https://github.com/limjh16/jekyll-action-ts) workflow.

 ### Previewing your changes on your own fork

 Since the website uses [GitHub pages](https://pages.github.com/) for its deployment, it is possible to create live previews to inspect your changes.
 Go to your fork -> settings tab -> pages and select the branch you are working on to activate GitHub pages.
 GitHub will do the rest and will tell you at which url the website will be served.